Sloox/UI-Gradients-Counters/README.md

 ### In folder 2.
 The answer to the following question is found
 ​Write some code replicating the “counter effect” shown in the video (attached to the email).
 This counter component displays a settable number.
 When tapping on it it starts spinning in a slot machine-like manner.
 The written code should be simple and easy to integrate in a project.

+## Notes
+It is the answers for completing an assignment.
+It is written in Kotlin to be fairly short and concise.
+It requires android studio to run.

 # Enjoy :)